-- □ Apply "think on your feet" mentality. - □ Instruct students to "Hide." - □ Remain calm and quiet.
-Maintain control of your students. - □ Immediately lock classroom doors.
-If children are in the hallway, if possible, bring them into your room before securing the door. - □ Lock all windows and close drapes. - During a drill, take attendance for your class using the "Emergency Attendance From" from your emergency backpack.
-Keep it with you and submit as directed. - Please limit the use of Walkie Talkies (site specific, Channel 5) to reduce limit alerting an active threat to locations of persons. - Determine if anyone is injured and render first aid as necessary, but remain low to the ground.
+☐ Apply think on your feet mentality. ☐ Instruct students to "Hide." ☐ Remain calm and quiet.
+Maintain control of your students. lacksquare Immediately lock classroom doors.
+If children are in the hallway, if possible, bring them into your room before securing the door. ☐ Lock all windows and close drapes. ☐ During a drill, take attendance for your class using the "Emergency Attendance From" from your emergency backpack.
+Keep it with you and submit as directed.

-- Remain in place and do not open the door until "EVACUATION" or "ALL CLEAR" direction is given.
-In the event no signal is given, wait until the door is opened by law enforcement or administration. - If there is a knock at your door, do not answer the door or speak.
+☐ Please limit the use of Walkie Talkies (site specific, Channel 5) to reduce limit alerting an active threat to locations of persons. ☐ Determine if anyone is injured and render first aid as necessary, but remain low to the ground. lacksquare Remain in place and do not open the door until "EVACUATION" or "ALI CLEAR" direction is given.
+In the event no signal is given, wait until the door is opened by law enforcement or administration. ☐ If there is a knock at your door, do not answer the door or speak.
 Police officers, administrators, or staff will open the door with a key.
 Keep in mind the main goal is to ensure the safety of those in your classroom.
-Use your best judgment and think on your feet, applying the run, hide, fight mentality as appropriate. - □ If you hear the direction, "Evacuate the Building" follow the Evacuation Procedures.

-IF YOU ARE OUTSIDE DURING A "LOCKDOWN/BARRICADE" ANNOUNCEMENT

-IF YOU ARE OUTSIDE THE BUILDING:

-- Apply "think on your feet" mentality and evaluate whether to "run, hide, fight." - □ Keep students together. - □ Additional direction is included in the next section.

-Whole class (i.e. P.E.):

-- □ Find the nearest, safest classroom/building or outside area, applying the run, hide, fight mentality as appropriate.
-Keep the group together. - □ Take attendance and note anyone who is missing. - General Standard "Lockdown/Barricade" Procedures

-Individuals:
+Use your best judgment and think on your feet, applying the run, hide, fight mentality as appropriate.
+9 lacktriangledown If you hear the direction, "Evacuate the Building" follow the Evacuation Procedures.
+IF YOU ARE OUTSIDE DURING A "LOCKDOWN/BARRICADE" ANNOUNCEMENT IF YOU ARE OUTSIDE THE BUILDING: IF YOU ARE OUTSIDE THE BUILDING: Apply think on your feet mentality and evaluate whether to "run, hide, Apply think on your feet mentality and evaluate whether to "run, hide, Apply think on your feet mentality and evaluate whether to "run, hide, fight."
+Apply think on your feet mentality and evaluate whether to "run, hide, fight."
+Keep students together.
+Apply think on your feet mentality and evaluate whether to "run, hide, fight."
+Keep students together.
+Additional direction is included in the next section. ıe □ Apply think on your feet mentality and evaluate whether to "run, hide, fight." □ Keep students together. □ Additional direction is included in the next section.
+Whole class (i.e. P.E.): □ Find the nearest, safest classroom/building or outside area, applying the run, hide, fight mentality as appropriate.
+Keep the group together. ne

-Go immediately to the nearest classroom and remain with that group; DO NOT attempt to return to your normal location unless that is the nearest classroom to you at the time.

-IF SOMEONE PRESENTS A DANGEROUS SITUATION IN/NEAR YOUR CLASSROOM:

-□ Find any means possible to communicate that you need help and that the campus needs to be secured. (i.e. call the office, have a verbal or visual signal worked out with neighboring classrooms.)

-IF CAMPUS NEEDS TO BE SECURED WHEN STUDENTS ARE OUT OF CLASSROOMS:

-- 1. The office will announce a return to classrooms. - 2.
-Teachers and students go immediately to your next regularly scheduled class. - 3.
-Teachers stand by the doorway and encourage approaching students to hurry inside. - □ 4.
-Then follow all standard "Lockdown/Barricade" procedures.
+☐ Go immediately to the nearest classroom and remain with that group; DO NOT attempt to return to your normal location unless that is the nearest classroom to you at the time.
+IF SOMEONE PRESENTS A DANGEROUS SITUATION IN/NEAR YOUR CLASSROOM: ☐ Find any means possible to communicate that you need help and that the campus needs to be secured. (i.e. call the office, have a verbal or visual signal worked out with neighboring classrooms.)
+IF CAMPUS NEEDS TO BE SECURED WHEN STUDENTS ARE OUT OF CLASSROOMS: 1.
+The office will announce a return to classrooms.
+2. Teachers and students go immediately to your next regularly scheduled class.
+3. Teachers stand by the doorway and encourage approaching students to hurry inside.
+4. Then follow all standard "Lockdown/Barricade" procedures.